 1.2 The Library User Groups includes representatives of teaching and research staff, students and Library staff.
 Their function is to represent users' views and to offer help and advice to senior Library staff on all matters affecting library and related information services within the University.

-b) Postgraduate students (40 vols);
+b) Postgraduate students (40 items);

-c) Undergraduate students (25 vols);
+c) Undergraduate students (25 items);

-d) Retired staff and partners of employees (30 vols);
+d) Retired staff (30 items);

-2.2 At the discretion of the Director of Library Services (usually exercised by the Reader Services Co-ordinator), the following may be granted membership and the right to borrow books up to the number shown:
+2.2 At the discretion of the Director of Library Services (or a designated deputy), the following may be granted membership and the right to borrow items up to the number shown:

 4 Hours of opening